adelagar/Azure-Data-Box-and-M365-Migration-Accelerator/README.md

 **High Level Azure Migration Solution Overview**

-Below please find a graphic depicting what the output of what the depolyed solution into Azure would look like
+Below please find a graphic depicting what the output of the depolyment into Azure would look like
 <img src="/Images/AzureMigrationFactory.png" alt="High-Level Azure Migration Architecture" title="High-Level Azure Migration Architecture">